 When you look back on your life, you will see many things you wish you could have done again.
 Since there are no mulligans in life, many find their past full of regrets.
 If you had it to do over, would you spend less time at work?
 Would you make more time for family?
 For travel?
 For adventure?

 Many do not take the opportunity to call for a “Mulligan” even when Mr. Mulligan is standing right next to them.

 Seize the chance.
 Start again.

-I was unsuccessful planning the trip in what would have been enough time in earlier year, so I decided to call for a Mulligan.
+I was unsuccessful in planning the trip in what would have been enough time earlier in the year, so I decided to call for a Mulligan.
 I looked at all the problems that made my first effort a failure and decided on a do-over.

-“A new attempt or opportunity to do something after a previous attempt has been unnsuccessful or unsatisfactory. – Merriam-Webster”
+“A new attempt or opportunity to do something after a previous attempt has been unsuccessful or unsatisfactory. – Merriam-Webster”

 My French health Pass arrived.
 My German entry papers are filed.
 My ticket is ready.
 Since I am not an “immunized” football player, I even found the time for the all-important COVID-19 booster shot.

 My friends have planned all the things we have not done on any of my previous visits.
 This isn’t s a “do-over.”
 It’s a new adventure.
 The trip planning needed a do-over. but the vacation will be fine.

 Frank Sinatra had a number of “do-overs” in his long career.
 This song was adapted by Paul Anka and Sammy Cahn.
 Perhaps if I am going to France, I need this version: